-The responsible lead partnership manager must ensure the details of the partnership are provided to the Trust's Group Company Secretary to ensure the Partnership Register is completed.
 The review of partnerships should take place annually, or more frequently if there is likely to be a change in circumstances necessitating further review.

 3.4 Risk management

 The risk management process for partnerships is based on an assessment of the risks to the organisation achieving the corporate objectives using the guidance (Appendix 2) and the risk matrix (Attachment 3 of OP10, Risk Management and Patient Safety Reporting Policy).
 The process should be used when managers are reviewing an existing partnership or seeking to establish a new partnership.